 They were women, men, teenagers, kids, young and old all heading to the start to do this walk for charity.
-Excitement was in the air as lots of chatter could be heard.
+The excitement was in the air as lots of chatter could be heard.
 Everyone had an air of expectancy and excitement.

 The people of this island never cease to amaze me.
 They are always ready to rally around and help support worthy causes.
 They came out in droves.
 The participants came with their kids, partners and best friends.
-They came to run the distance for time and they came to walk leisurely with their buddies but they all came with one united purpose – to donate their entrance fee and their time to make this walk a success.
+They came to run the distance for a time, and they came to stroll with their buddies, but they all came with one united purpose – to donate their entrance fee and their time to make this walk a success.

-As we got closer to Chefette Fonatbelle, I couldn’t help but remember back to a warm December afternoon back in 1972.
+As we got closer to Chefette Fontabelle, I couldn’t help but remember back to a warm December afternoon back in 1972.
 A Memorable day for me as this was the day that Chefette first opened its doors.
-My granny lived in Fontabelle so we walked to Chefette and stood in a long line to order Pizza and Orange-Pine Ice-cream.
+My granny lived in Fontabelle, so we walked to Chefette and stood in a long line to order Pizza and Orange-Pine Ice-cream.

-To the best of my knowledge this was the first restaurant to sell pizza back then.
-Little did we know that it would go on to expand to 13 different establishments over the years and that they would outgrow the original site and move to a bigger building in its present location on the Harbour Road.
+To the best of my knowledge, this was the first restaurant to sell pizza back then.
+Little did we know that it would go on to expand to 13 different establishments over the years and that they would outgrow the original site and move to a more prominent building in its present location on the Harbour Road.

-People clapping you on the back, friends clasping you in hugs.
-Everyone so proud to welcome you across the finish line like one big happy family.
+People are clapping you on the back; friends are clasping you in hugs.
+Everyone is so proud to welcome you across the finish line like one big happy family.
 I felt so accomplished, healthy and proud of myself.

-Chefette is a company that really believes in pouring back into society and society responded when they planned this event.
+Chefette is a company that believes in pouring back into society and society responded when they planned this event.
 They are very community involved and are generous donators to many other fundraisers.
-It is businesses like this that help make Barbados the country that it is.
+It is businesses like this that help makes Barbados the country that it is.